SelfMagician/Magic/index.md

-## The only Magic book
+## The Only Magic Book
 **Self is the controller.**

-## Magic in 3 modes [Once, Switch{On/Off}, Forever On]
+## Magic Switched On Forever

 -   Magic by Self overrides any magic.
-[Forever On]
 -   Visual View.
-[Forever On]
 -   Hologram.
-[Forever On]
 -   Original Names.
-[Forever On]
--   Original Personal Identity with creamy white color.
-[Forever On]
+-   Original personal identity with creamy white color.
--   Com.
-[Switch{On/Off}]
--   Soul Com.
-[Switch{On/Off}]
 -   Avatars.
-[Forever On]
 -   Avatar Names.
-[Forever On]
 -   Self things.
-[Forever On]
--   Acting Self.
-[Switch{On/Off}]
-    >   1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.
 -   Language books.
-[Forever On]
 -   Translation books.
-[Forever On]
--   Rainbow shield.
-[Switch{On/Off}]
--   Mirror shield.
-[Switch{On/Off}]
--   Electric shield.
-[Switch{On/Off}]
--   Delete.
-[Switch{On/Off}]
--   Stop.
-[Switch{On/Off}]
--   Invisible.
-[Switch{On/Off}]
--   Entry.
-[Switch{On/Off}]
--   Exit.
-[Switch{On/Off}]
--   Eject Non-Selfs and Dead Selfs.
-[Once]
--   Eject all Non-Selfs and Dead Selfs.
-[Once]
 -   Souls, Soul fragments and Cords color.
-[Forever On]
 -   Head top ring with color for Non-Selfs and Dead Selfs.
-[Forever On]
 -   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Selfs and Dead Selfs.
-[Forever On]
 -   Infinite Energy for Self.
-[Forever On]
 -   Infinite Magic units for Self.
-[Forever On]
 -   Infinite Cords and Soul fragments for Self.
-[Forever On]
 -   Infinite Avatars for Self.
-[Forever On]
 -   No spell Magic.
-[Forever On]
 -   No Non-Selfs and Dead Selfs magic in and on Self and Self things.
-[Forever On]
 -   No Non-Selfs and Dead Selfs in and on Self things.
 -   No deletion of memory by Non-Selfs and Dead Selfs.
-[Forever On]
 -   No memory extraction and foresight by Non-Selfs and Dead Selfs.
-[Forever On]
 -   No spell magic by Non-Selfs and Dead Selfs on Self and Self things.
-[Forever On]
 -   No Self memory and Self foresight, in and on Self and Self things by Non-Selfs and Dead Selfs.
-[Forever On]
 -   No naked Body of Self by Non-Selfs and Dead Selfs.
-[Forever On]
 -   No gender replacement with Magic.
-[Forever On]
 -   No Body part misplacement with Magic.
-[Forever On]
 -   No copying of Self Avatar, Avatars, Self Voice frequency by Non-Selfs and Dead Selfs.
-[Forever On]
 -   No disease.
-[Forever On]
 -   No pain.
-[Forever On]
 -   No Body odor.
-[Forever On]
 -   No piss odor.
-[Forever On]
 -   No poop odor.
-[Forever On]
 -   Breath control by Self.
-[Forever On]
 -   Eye lid control by Self.
-[Forever On]
 -   Poop control by Self.
-[Forever On]
 -   Piss control by Self.
-[Forever On]
 -   Clean and white teeth.
-[Forever On]
 -   1 cord for Non-Selfs in and on Self.
-[Forever On]
 -   0 soul fragments for Non-Selfs in and on Self.
-[Forever On]
 -   1 soul fragment for Dead Selfs in and on Self.
-[Forever On]
 -   Infinite Energy for Dead Selfs, for only talking in and on Self.

-[Forever On]
+## Switchable Magic

+-   Com.
+[On/Off]
+-   Soul Com.
+[On/Off]
+-   Acting Self.
+[On/Off]
+    >   1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.
+-   Rainbow shield.
+[On/Off]
+-   Mirror shield.
+[On/Off]
+-   Electric shield.
+[On/Off]
+-   Delete.
+[On/Off]
+-   Stop.
+[On/Off]
+-   Delete and Stop.
+[On/Off]
+-   Invisible.
+[On/Off]
+-   Entry.
+[On/Off]
+-   Exit.
+[On/Off]
+-   Eject Non-Selfs and Dead Selfs.
+[On/Off]
+-   Eject all Non-Selfs and Dead Selfs.
+[On/Off]

 ## Instructions

 -   Use Com for MindSphere and RadioSphere communication, Soul Com for SoulSphere feelings exchange.
 -   Entry and Exit applies to 9 holes of the Body.
 -   Put Magic in a corner of your head.
--   Can use Magic not mentioned in this book.
+-   Can use Magic not mentioned in instructions.
 -   Self can give granular control of the Body to Non-Self.
--   Shield dimensions can be of choice.
+-   Shield dimensions can be of choice upto 1 meter from skin.
 -   Magic can be applied to things.
--   Thinking of a Magic is the application method.
+-   Thinking and applying a Magic is the application method.
 -   A thing becomes Self thing when looked by Self with the intent of ownership, and the originally looked Self should give consent for replacement of ownership to another Self.
--   Non-Self and Dead Self on Self should be beyond Self dimensions.
+-   Non-Selfs and Dead Selfs on Self should be beyond Body dimensions.
 -   Wife, Girlfriend, Darling, is whom you have physical sex.
 -   Can think to increase or decrease Body Energy, think Infinite Energy when awake, think low Energy if you want to sleep without any dream.
 -   Can modify Hologram items.